dsmk/docker-bufe-buedu/aws/README.md

+The CloudFormation templates in this directory set up www-test.bu.edu infrastructure - the test landscape for the core bu.edu web service.
+It is split into multiple templates for two reasons: 1) because they are various quick starts, examples, and reference architectures stiched together; and 2) I wanted to start separating by role (3-iam.yaml has everything that InfoSec would manage).

 The templates should be run in the following order:

 - (vpc) - still needs to be done as the POC VPC was hand-built.
 Once this is done we need to convert the other templates to importvalues from this template
-- deployment-base - creates the basic ECR and S3 buckets - needs to be done before iam so the S3 buckbets can be referenced
+- 2-deployment-base - creates the basic ECR and S3 buckets - needs to be done before iam so the S3 buckbets can be referenced
-- iam - all security groups and IAM roles
+- 3-iam - all security groups and IAM roles
-- ecs-buedu (rename) - application load balancer and ECS cluster
+- 4-ecs-buedu (rename) - application load balancer and ECS cluster
-- (need to put the ecs-buedu-service.yaml in a zip file to be referenced by the pipeline.
+- Run 5-deploy-buedu to store ecs-buedu-service.yaml in a Zip and upload to the S3 bucket (this still needs to be made generic - has a hardcoded bucket name)
-- deployment-pipeline - The CodeBuild, CodePipeline, and CodeDeploy definitions which does the automatic release when the GitHub repo is updated.
+- 6-deployment-pipeline - The CodeBuild, CodePipeline, and CodeDeploy definitions which does the automatic release when the GitHub repo is updated.
 The pipelines uses the zipped ecs-buedu-service to manage release.
-- cloudfront.yaml - sample CloudFront distribution to be used as an example.
+- 7-cloudfront.yaml - sample CloudFront distribution to be used as an example.

 The templates in this directory are based on the following sources: